tudo-math-ls3/feat3/README.txt

 Valgrind 3.10+
 Score-P 1.4.2+

-Alglib, Fparser, Umfpack and Parmetis are downloaded and build automatically.
+Alglib, Fparser, Umfpack and Parmetis are downloaded and build automatically, when included in the configure flags.